YKolokoltsev/KoboAdminTools/README.md

 INSTALLATION

 The KoboAdminTools is just a folder with bash scripts, it does not require any specific installation.
-However, it is recommended to use the latest version of the Pgquarrel (https://eulerto.github.io/pgquarrel/) utility that can be used for PostgreSQL database schema comparison.
-After the script package download, it is required to create a kobo-server.lnk file in the script folder.
+However, it is recommended to use the latest version of Pgquarrel (https://eulerto.github.io/pgquarrel/) - utility that can be used for PostgreSQL database schema comparison.
+After the script package download, it is required to create a `kobo-server.lnk` file in the script folder.
 This shell be a symbolic link to the configured KoboDocker folder, that will be the target server for all scripts.

 ```
 git clone https://github.com/YKolokoltsev/KoboAdminTools.git ./